 Why?
 A local venue might not take much effort to travel to, but a destination wedding adds up in costs and time required of guests, so the additional prep time will be appreciated.

 What?
 Share all the details you want, but don’t forget the RSVP card and reply envelope, so guests can confirm attendance.
-Also share a link to your online gift registry.
+Also share a link to your online wedding registry.

 Pro tip: If you have specific instructions regarding certain religious ceremonies or cultural observances, this is a good time to spell those out for guests.